aukha-saukha/react-ecosystem-boilerplate/README.md

   ```

   Please note all other assets such as CSS, javaScript, images etc. will still cache successfully i.e. the assets will still go through the service worker.

+- The error message from ErrorBoundary component is in English language only.
+We rely on useTranslator hook to determine user's language/locale.
+Unfortunately, hooks can't be used in class component, and there is no equivalent of `componentDidCatch` and `getSnapshotBeforeUpdate` for hooks right now.
+Please take a look at https://reactjs.org/docs/hooks-faq.html#do-hooks-cover-all-use-cases-for-classes for more details.